raspy8766/declarative-rules/README.md

-# Declarative Rules
+# 🚦 Declarative Rules

+Tired of messy `if/else` chains?
+Spiraling conditional complexity got you down?

-The Declarative Rules Pattern is a powerful and flexible way to manage complex conditional logic in your application.
-It uses a collection of "rules" defined in a custom Rules class to determine a value, making your business logic clean, extensible, and type-safe.
+**Declarative Rules** offers a clean, powerful, and flexible way to manage complex business logic.
+Define your conditions as a set of "rules," and let the engine find the right answer.

-It's an implementation of the Strategy design pattern, where each rule is a "strategy" and the applyRules function is the engine that selects the correct one.
+## Why you'll love it:

+- **✅ Clean & Readable:** Say goodbye to nested ternaries and complex conditional blocks.
+Your logic becomes self-documenting.
+- **✨ Extensible:** Adding new rules is as simple as a single line of code, without touching the core logic.
+- **🔒 Type-Safe:** Full TypeScript support ensures that your rules and their outputs are always correct.
+- **🚀 Flexible:** Works for simple role lookups or complex, nested logic trees.

 ## Core Concepts